 NOTE: Proper polarity must be maintained for 115-v wiring.
-Control status indicator light flashes code 10 and furnace does not operate if polarity is incorrect or if the furnace is not grounded.
+If polarity is incorrect, control status indicator light flashes rapidly and furnace does NOT operate.

 Verify that the voltage, frequency, and phase correspond to that specified on unit rating plate.
 Also, check to be sure that service provided by utility is sufficient to handle load imposed by this equipment.
 Refer to rating plate or Table 11 for equipment electrical specifications.